-Bursaries are need-based awards intended to assist students requiring financial support with the costs of attending Mount Saint Vincent University.
+Bursaries are need-based awards intended to assist students experiencing financial challenges with the costs of attending Mount Saint Vincent University.
 All bursaries awarded through Mount Saint Vincent University require a formal application which includes specific and detailed financial information.
-Applications are available from the Financial Aid Office, as well as, the Registrar's Office, Students' Union and online at msvu.ca in October.
+The University offers two annual bursary programs for undergraduate students; applications for each are found at msvu.ca/financialaid when these applications are being accepted by the Financial Aid Office.